taziksh/taziksh/README.md

 ### ☎️ Contact Info
 - If you want to collaborate on a cool project, or just chat, [email me](mailto:tazikshahjahan@pm.me).
 I'm also open to [cold coffee chats](https://calendly.com/taziksh/coffee ).
-- I'll be writing many more words of `code` and *prose* in the coming months.
-If you'd like occasional updates on my work, you can sign up for my newsletter at...
 - If you would like to be a part of my journey and help support my creative independence, you can [buy me a coffee](https://www.buymeacoffee.com/tazik).